gregblt/NoSQLax/README.md

 module.exports = UserService;
 ```
-4. Relax and have fun!
-When instanciating the repository, you can pass the schema in case you defined your entity schema as a schema ID instead of the schema itself.
+### 4. Relax and have fun!
+When instantiating the repository, you can pass the schema in case you defined your entity schema as a schema ID instead of the schema itself.
 ```
 const UserRepository = require('../repositories/UserRepository');
 const UserService = require('./services/UserService');